microsoft/industry/fsi/docs/serviceEnablementFramework.md

 ### Implementation
 This section explains the implementation phase of the controls.

 The implementation of the control in context of FSI Landing Zones on Microsoft Azure is tightly bound to the target architecture, where there is a clear separation of what is being defined as *platform* and what is being defined as *landing zones*.
 For all the *workloads* that will be deployed, will go into the *landing zones* which means that service enablement will primarily be focusing on implementing the controls on the *landing zones management* group, **and** at the level below; *corp* and *online* as the characteristics from a networking, security, and governance perspective will be different between those two.
 Having the target architecture in place will help to accelerate this as one would aim to have a uniformed implementation across all the *landing zones* within the Azure tenant.

 ![landing zones](./landingzones.png)

-The overall implmenentation process is depicted below, where we distinguish between *process*, *people*, and *technology*, where the *technology* part is what we will be focusing on in this document as it relates to implementing a control in context of FSI Landing Zones on Microsoft Azure.
+The overall implementation process is depicted below, where we distinguish between *process*, *people*, and *technology*, where the *technology* part is what we will be focusing on in this document as it relates to implementing a control in context of FSI Landing Zones on Microsoft Azure.

 ![implementation process](./process.png)